EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 -----------------
-### 5.0 USING MANUAL CONTROLS TO FIND AND SAVE POSITIONS
+### 5. USING MANUAL CONTROLS TO FIND AND SAVE POSITIONS
 -----------------

-The manual controls consist of the joystick (for controlling the X and Y movement of the stage) and also a pair of Z-axis buttons (for raising or lowering the Z axis).
-To enable the joystick and Z buttons, toggle the following switch in the user interface:
+The manual controls are entirely virtual and can be used as soon as the stage finishes homing.
+These can be found in the following section of the user interface:

 <img src="assets/manua-controls.png"  width="80%">

+The dropdown above the controls determines the distance the stage moves (*mm*) every time you press one of the arrows.

-In conjunction with the camera live video stream, move the joystick and Z buttons to move the camera to a desired position.
-Once you have a position that you want, click the Current button in the xyz tab to record the current position:
+In conjunction with the camera live video stream, move the stage using the manual controls to move the camera to a desired position.
+Once you have a position that you want, click the `Current` button in the xyz section to record the current position:

 <img src="assets/save-position.png"  width="80%">